PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

     :align: center
     :alt: Priming Holder-Prover Anchor for Off-Line Operation

-The class's ``offline_intervals()`` helper takes list of credential definition identifiers.
+The class's ``offline_intervals()`` helper takes an iterable collection of credential definition identifiers.
 It returns a specification dict on credential definition identifiers, mapping to default non-revocation intervals by current cache content.
 The actuator can augment this specification structure with desired attributes and minima to pass to the Verifier's ``build_proof_req()`` method to build a proof request.

 Tails and Revocation Registry Helpers
 ====================================================